8 Best Renters Insurance Companies in Texas of 2026

 Most named perils are natural disasters.
 Water damage is included, but water damage due to floods is not.
 This is what every insurance out there excludes.

-So you should seriously consider taking out a flood insurance policy because flooding is Texas's most common natural disaster.
+So, it would be best to consider taking out a flood insurance policy because flooding is Texas's most common natural disaster.

 And since natural disasters like high winds, tornadoes, and tropical storms, to name a few, often happen in Texas, Progressive’s named perils will help keep you covered.